+Castian Mandatory Program Elements Compliance

-Section Mandatory Program Elements Compliance Tick (✓) Comments
+Section Mandatory Program Elements $Tick(\checkmark)$ Comments

 Yes No

 FCP 011 Controlled moulting, if necessary,

 (cont'd) is only performed on healthy birds

-under veterinary supervision.
+(cont u) under veterinary supervision.
 Feed

 and water is not withdrawn to

 initiate moulting.

+500.013 - du attau austaura

-FCP 012 Adequate flock care is provided in semi- confined and range production systems.
+FCP 012 Adequate flock care is provided in semi- contined and range pr roduction systems.

-☐ Not applicable to this farm.
+Not applicable to this farm.

 The outdoor production area

 (Restricted Area [RA]) is designed

 and managed in ways that ensure

 the area is properly drained.

 The RA is managed to avoid build-

 up of pathogens that may cause

 disease.

 The RA is kept free of debris that

 may provide a habitat for pests,

 wild birds and animals.

 Sufficient shade is provided to

 accommodate the size of the flock.

 Shelter is provided to protect from

 inclement weather.

 The size of shelters prevents

 overcrowding.

 Protection from wild animals is

 provided.

+•

 Feed and water is provided in a

 way that discourages access by

 wild birds.

 Access to and from the range from

 a barn is designed to allow easy

 access for all birds.

 Standard Documented program SOPs are

 Operating updated once per year, as

 Procedures procedures for an activity change,

 (SOPs) or as new equipment is installed

 on the farm (e.g., when new

 equipment is purchased or a new

 barn is built).

-Pacard Auditable orderly filing system is also

 Record Auditable, orderly filing system in place.

-Keeping Auditable records from past flocks must be kept an file for at least
+Keeping Auditable records from past flocks

-must be kept on file for at least
+r u must be kept on file for at least

 two (2) years.

-Farm Manager can demonstrate and only filling of the records.
+Farm Manager can demonstrate

 orderly filing of the records

 required to be kept by the

 program.

 Section Mandatory Program Elements Compliance Tick (✓) Comments

 Yes No

 Record All records related to the TFC

 Keeping OFFSP are maintained and filed.

-(cont'd) • All TFC FCP Standard Operating
+(cont'd) All TFC FCP Standard Operating

 Procedures (SOPs) are maintained

 and filed (includes lighting and

 temperature program records).

-• REC 008 Stocking Density Log is
+REC 008 Stocking Density Log is

 completed once per flock and kept

 on file.

-• REC 009 Euthanasia Training
+REC 009 Euthanasia Training

 Record is completed to track

 training and re-training of farm

 personnel tasked with euthanasia

 and kept on file.

-• REC 010 Emergency Plan (or
+REC 010 Emergency Plan (or

 equivalent) is completed and

 posted in a conspicuous location.

-• REC 011 Turkey Load-Out Report is
+REC 011 Turkey Load-Out Report is

 completed for each flock shipment

 and kept on file and a copy is

 submitted to the processor

 following shipment.

-• REC 012 FCP Self-Audit Checklist is
+REC 012 FCP Self-Audit Checklist is

 completed once per year and kept

 on file.

+Additi onal Comments